-In the palm of your hand: Smartphone app taking on billion-dollar food fraud challenge
+In the palm of your hand: Technology taking on billion-dollar food fraud challenge

 Food fraud is a multibillion-dollar problem threatening the bottom line and international reputation of Australian agriculture and its exports.
 Australian-based start-up Zondii is taking on this global challenge with an innovative solution that puts the answers in the palm of your hand.

 A global issue, food and fibre fraud costs an eyewatering $40 billion to $50 billion per year.
 Locally, the annual economic impact is estimated to be $3 billion, a problem compounded by its potential to damage our international reputation as high-quality food producers.

 Product fraud deceives consumers by providing them with a lower quality product without their knowledge typically through one or more of six fraudulent practices: adulteration, concealment, counterfeiting, dilution, mislabelling and substitution.

 But while fraud is growing, so too is the focus on how to combat this multibillion-dollar problem.